HASTE-project/k8s-deployments/README.md

 `helm install --name haste-rabbitmq --namespace haste -f rabbitmq/values.yaml stable/rabbitmq`

 Any additional parameters can be configured with additional `--set <param>=<value>` entries, full list of parameters available at https://github.com/helm/charts/tree/master/stable/rabbitmq

+A user guest/guest needs to be added to the root vhost for the client/worker.

 # Redeploying helm applications